aglago/Sofware-Engineering/0x02. Low-level programming & Algorithm/Linux and Unix system programming/0x1C. C - Makefiles/notes.md

 An implicit rule is a rule that is defined by Make itself, based on the extension of the target file.
 In our example, the rule that turns a ".c" file into a ".o" file is an implicit rule because it's not defined in our Makefile.
 Instead, it's defined by the "g++" command itself.
 So, whenever we try to create a ".o" file, Make will automatically use the implicit rule to create it from a ".c" file.
 We don't need to define this rule explicitly because Make already knows how to create it.

+## What are the most common / useful rules

+There are a few rules that are commonly used in Makefiles.
+- The first is the "all" rule, which is used to build the main target of your Makefile.
+This rule is typically the entry point for your Makefile, and it will call any other rules that are required to build your project.

+- Another common rule is the "clean" rule, which is used to clean up any temporary files that were created during the build process.

+- Other common rules include the "install" rule, which is used to install your project into a specific location,

+- and the "test" rule, which is used to run any tests that are part of the projects

+- other common rules include the "compile" rule, the "link" rule, and the "archive" rule.

+- The "compile" rule is used to compile source files into object files.

+- The "link" rule is used to link object files together to create a single executable file.

+- And the "archive" rule is used to create archives of files, which can be useful for distributing your project.